University of Minnesota-Crookston — Admission Snapshot 2026

 Adjust the sliders to see how every decimal point affects your outcome.

-Calculated via College Portal’s Human-Intelligence (HI) Methodology & Editorial Standards.
+Calculated via College Portal's Human-Intelligence (HI) Methodology & Editorial Standards.
+Verified by Sohaib Ahmad Khan.

 University of Minnesota-Crookston Test Requirements

 In this competitive environment, standardized scores are no longer elective; they serve as a critical standardized benchmark to validate high school GPA and course rigor.
-Applicants should aim for scores within or above the middle 50% range of the 2025 admitted class to remain viable in the Holistic Review process.
+Applicants should aim for scores within or above the middle 50% range of the 2026 admitted class to remain viable in the Holistic Review process.
 At institutions that remain test-optional, submitting a high-percentile score is still the primary strategy for securing merit-based scholarships and distinguishing one's profile in a high-volume applicant pool.

 University of Minnesota-Crookston Profile

-Name: University of Minnesota-Crookston
+Is a University of Minnesota-Crookston Degree Worth It?

 How much does a degree from University of Minnesota-Crookston Cost?

-19.19% of the students are receiving Pell Grant and 28.14 percent are receiving Federal Grants.
+19.2% of the students are receiving Pell Grant and 28.1 percent are receiving Federal Grants.
 So it is a better choice to go to University of Minnesota-Crookston and apply for PELL or federal loan grants.

 At University of Minnesota-Crookston, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist University of Minnesota-Crookston as your choice in the form.

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

-Degree Programs
+Degree Programs at University of Minnesota-Crookston

 Bachelor Degree Programs